2i2c-org/team-compass/projects/managed-hubs/incidents/process.md

    Hence if the cause of an incident was established in a thread, this cannot be reflected automatically in the incident report.
    ```

-### Get all hands on deck
+### 4. Get all hands on deck
-   If there are other Infrastructure Engineering team members available, pull them in as {term}`Subject Matter Experts` in order to investigate and resolve the incident quickly.
+   If there are other Infrastructure Engineering team members available, pull them in as {term}`Subject Matter Experts` in order to investigate and resolve the inci
+   dent quickly.
 When in doubt, delegate to the Tech Lead.[^note-on-delegation]

-### Communicate our status every few hours
+### 5. Communicate our status every few hours
    The {term}`Communication Liaison` is expected to communicate incident status and plan with the {term}`Community Representative`s.

    They should provide periodic updates that describe the current state of the incident, what we have tried, and our intended next steps.
 Here is a canned response to get started: